 or just use js

 Why not try it yourself?
-You can use the live demo above or open the demo page in a new tab.
+You can either try it out in the live demo above or open the demo in a new tab.

 Just run this Python code and watch what happens.